We are SongSeeds: the home of creative, affordable and inclusive songwriting retreats!

 ’Original, artful alignment of folk and hip-hop elements’ Celtic Connections

 Becci is known for her unique vocals, tight harmonies and thought provoking lyrics.
-She has been broadly featured on STV Glasgow, BBC radio Scotland, Celtic Connections and various festivals.
+She has been broadly featured on STV Glasgow, BBC Radio Scotland, BBC Radio Six Music, Celtic Connections and features on various stages in Festivals across the UK, including Wicker Man, Electric Fields, Kelburn, Doune The Rabbit Hole, Lindesfarne, Deouch n Doris, Soulfest, Junction 1, West End Festival, The Edinburgh Fringe, Chester Music Festival, Queens of Art and Audio Soup to name a few.

-Becci is also the creator of That's What She Said - a series of podcasts featuring panels and performances from women in the music industry.
+A known mentor and supporter of young artists throughout Scotland, Becci is the Co-Creator and head facilitator of SongSeeds Songwriting Retreats as well as the creator of That's What She Said - a series of podcasts featuring panels and performances from women in the music industry.
+Becci also hosts a songwriting show on Glad Radio where guests can geek out on their songs and the building blocks of their music.